 Think about this, I can only come up with several reasons for not letting my daughters learn to fly fish:

 - They may become better at it than me.

 - I may have to buy new equipment for myself so they can use my old equipment (Bass Pro Shop road-trip)

 - . . . . any suggestions?

-BTW, Greg said that if you are coming to Blue Ridge to fly fish, River Spirit is the perfect cabin and location to stay.
+BTW, If you are coming to Blue Ridge to fly fish, A riverfront cabin is the perfect location to stay.
 Walk out the back door and be on the river in an area perfect for trout, and plenty of challenges for you.
 If you decide that you would like fly fishing lessons for yourself or others, Greg will be glad to come to the cabin and share with you.
 Contact Greg Johnson at email@example.com.